lookit/lookit-docs/docs/source/community-involvement.rst

   and only by those who (e.g.,) happen to be paying attention to a general email listserv at that time.

-Anyone involved with a current study on Lookit, or who is developing one, is very welcome to join a Working Group!
-We also have an expectation that **any research team hosting a study on Lookit will have at least one member who is a member of at least one Working Group**, with a flexible time commitment of about 2 hours/week.
+Anyone involved with a current study on CHS, or who is developing one, is very welcome to join a Working Group!
+We also have an expectation that **any research team hosting a study on CHS will have at least one member who is a member of at least one Working Group**, with a flexible time commitment of about 2 hours/week.
 The person meeting this requirement for their research group should be a “main”